bovinehero/hunt-showdown/README.md

 + Ensuring that there is a sufficient colour contrast throughout the site.
 + Ensuring menus are accessible by marking the current page as current for screen readers.

-> OpenDyslexic: a consideration for future projects.
+> OpenDyslexic should be a consideration for future projects.
 I considered implementing a specialist typeface to try and eliviate common symptoms dyslexia either as the primary fontface or as a switchable style.
 With a little research I discovered the [OpenDyslexic](https://opendyslexic.org/) font which provided the means to meet this requirement, however as the primary font it detracted from the asthetic of the site.
 Instead I looked into implementing a switchable stylesheet for accessibility however implementation seemed dependent on either javascript or serverside technologies - both of which were out of scope for this project.

 ############################################################################# `NOTES BELOW`